 Double Die Value Chart

 The value of a 1969-S Lincoln cent varies wildly.
-Coins in good condition are worth $50 to $100.
-While the highest price paid at auction exceeding $126,000.
+Coins in good condition are worth $50 to $100, while the highest price paid at auction exceeds $126,000.

 Condition | Estimated Value |